-To enroll in postsecondary education, students pay for tuition and forego monies that otherwise they would have earned had they chosen to work instead of attend college.
+To enroll in postsecondary education, students pay money for tuition and forego monies that otherwise they would have earned had they chosen to work instead of attend college.
 From the perspective of students, education is the same as an investment; i.e., they incur a cost, or put up a certain amount of money, with the expectation of receiving benefits in return.
-The total costs consist of the tuition and fees that students pay and the opportunity cost of foregone time and money.
+The total costs consist of the monies that students pay in the form of tuition and fees and the opportunity costs of foregone time and money.
 The benefits are the higher earnings that students receive as a result of their education.